5 Timely Ways To Practice Gratitude In Life

 1. Go deep: write in detail about a particular thing.

-When practiced from time to time, gratitude journaling can boost your well-being, happiness, mood, health, and relationships.
+Gratitude journaling can boost your well-being, mood, health, and relationships.

 2. Write Letters of Gratitude